Statewide Clinical Networks (SCNs) are central to advancing clinical excellence and collaboration across South Australia’s health system.

 The first PFAs and their projects are:

-• Equitable access to quality healthcare: Project TBD
+- Equitable access to quality healthcare: Rheumatic Fever project

 This refreshed model builds on the strong foundation of our existing networks.
 To everyone who has been involved in CEIH’s Statewide Clinical Networks, thank you for your commitment to excellence and patient-centred care.